watson-sam/rolling/README.md

 # Rolling

-This repo provides a solution to finding a number of statistics (sum, mean, count, number distinct) values over a rolling window in Golang.
+This repo provides a solution to finding a number of statistics (sum, mean, min, max, count, number distinct) values over a rolling window in Golang.

 ## Docs